purescript/pursuit/static/help-docs/users.md

 class IntentionallyEmpty :: Constraint class IntentionallyEmpty

-data TypeProxy :: Type -> Type
-data TypeProxy a = TypeProxy

 class Bar :: Type -> Type -> Constraint
 class Bar a b where
   convert :: a -> b
 ```
-Are any of the above kind signatures really necessary?
-Not really.
-In the first two examples, its obvious that the kind signature is
-`Type` (i.e. `TypeOnly`) or `Constraint` (i.e. `IntentionallyEmpty`) whether
-the kind signature is displayed or not.

-In the second two examples, the type parameters' kind is always `Type`.
-So, this too is considered "uninteresting."

 In short, if you see a data, newtype, type synonym, or type class declaration
 that has type parameters and it does not have a kind signature, then you